-SMEs we've helped successfully expand overseas explain why they looked at international markets, the challenges they faced and how we helped them.
-Plus, they share some tips for success.
+SMEs explain why they looked at international markets, the challenges they faced and how we helped them expand overseas.

 Mark Smith is the founder and MD of Systems Power, located in Skelmersdale, Lancashire.
 It is now a 100% export-oriented company, selling high-voltage capacitors in the Middle East, Africa and Scandinavia.

 Tanya Houston started Wildwood PR in 1994, on her own, from her back bedroom.
 Now, she runs PR campaigns for clients across 9 different countries.

 David Robinson started World of Rides in his garage in County Durham in 1969.
 He’s been manufacturing and selling his amusements, rides and games ever since.
 Today, he exports go-karts, bumper cars, bumper boats and pedal-car rides to holiday parks and resorts in countries including Sweden, Italy and Spain.

 Gemma Price founded Superfood Market out of a cupboard in her Ealing kitchen in 2012 after spotting a gap in the online market for ethical, healthy food products.
 Now based in Bradford, the company serves over 40 countries around the world, from 4 warehouses across Europe and the UK.

 After forming in 2012, ecommerce site Superfood Market now sells health-food products in ore tha 40 countries.

 For Mark, selling products overseas, in several territories, is not only about reaching a wide range of customers, it’s also about security.
 ‘This helps broaden our markets,’ he says, ‘and by avoiding going up and down based on just one home market or economy, we spread our risks.’